tw4l/brunnhilde/README.md

 usage: brunnhilde.py [-h] [-d] [--hfs] source filename

 positional arguments:
-  source           Path to source directory or disk image
+* source : Path to source directory or disk image
-  filename         Name of csv file to create
+* filename : Name of csv file to create

 optional arguments:
-  -h, --help       show this help message and exit
+* -h, --help : show this help message and exit
-  -d, --diskimage  Use disk image instead of dir as input
+* -d, --diskimage : Use disk image instead of dir as input
-  --hfs            Use for disk images with HFS file system (NOT CURRENTLY WORKING)
+* --hfs : Use for disk images with HFS file system (NOT CURRENTLY WORKING)

+This new version of Brunnhilde uses SleuthKit's tsk_recover to carve files from disk images for processing.
+This works with raw (dd) images by default, but will also support other file formats (such as E01 and AFF) if libewf is compiled into Sleuthkit.

+Analysis of HFS disks is not yet supported, but is in development.

 ### Dependencies